temporalio/edu-interacting-with-workflows-java-code/exercises/sending-signals-external/README.md

   ```java
   PizzaWorkflow workflow = Workflow.newExternalWorkflowStub(PizzaWorkflow.class, workflowID);
   ```
-  to create a stub to retrieve a handle of `pizzaWorkflow` using its Workflow ID.
+  to create a stub to retrieve a handle of `pizzaWorkflow` using its Workflow ID
-1. Save the file, but leave it open for the next part.
+1. Save the file, but leave it open for the next part

 ## Part D: Signaling Your Workflow